FREQUENTLY ASKED QUESTIONS

 WHAT IS THE INSTALLATION PROCESS FOR DOG TUFF™ GRASS?

-We have compiled a step by step How To Guide to ensure your DOG TUFF™ Grass thrives.
+We have compiled a step by step Planting Guide to ensure your DOG TUFF™ Grass thrives.

 Help with installations